pytroll/pyresample/docs/source/swath.rst

 `rows_per_scan` as the number of rows in the entire swath.
 How the algorithm treats the data can be configured with various keyword arguments, see the API documentation for more information.
+Both steps provide additional information to inform the user how much data was used in the result.
+The first returned value of ll2cr tells you how many of the input swath pixels overlap the grid.
+The first returned value of fornav tells you how many grid points have valid data values in them.

 Example
 *******